Siberian ibex: Habitat and distribution

 Siberian ibexes live mostly above the tree line, in areas of steep slopes and rocky scree.
 Their habitat consists of a mixture of high altitude steppe, alpine meadows, and regions of semidesert.
 In the Gobi Desert, they may be found on hills as low as 700 m, but they are more commonly found between about 2000 and 5000 m in summer, descending to lower, sometimes sparsely forested, slopes during the winter.
 In Tajikistan, the ibex distribution is controlled by climatic variables such as seasonal temperature and precipitation of warmest quarter.
 Most Siberian ibexes are seen in central and northern Asia, Afghanistan, western and northern China (primarily Xinjiang), north-western India, south-eastern Kazakhstan, Kyrgyzstan, Tajikistan, eastern Uzbekistan, Mongolia, northern Pakistan, and south-central Russia.
 In 1978, 40 Siberian ibexes were introduced into the Canadian River canyon of New Mexico in the United States and a small population has been established.
+In Pakistan, the species' historical range extended from Swat to Khunjerab; however, it has since contracted to the country's extreme northern regions due to anthropogenic pressures and climate change.
+In the official 2024–25 survey, the total population count of Himalayan ibex in Gilgit-Baltistan, Pakistan was found to stand at 7,294.